If we agree with the adage, “You only get one chance to make a first impression,” why are so many insurance agent and broker websites so uninspiring?

 Like so many things, it’s not a question of if – it’s only a question of when they make the move into your ‘smiddle’ market space.
 And when that disruption arrives – is your firm going to be ready?
 Worse yet, will you even know it has happened?

 If you have questions about Today’s ViewPoint or would like to learn more about using technology to drive efficiencies in your business, please email or call David Soforenko, Executive Vice President, at 440.220.4101.
+Remember, you only get one chance to make a first impression.

 “Connecting the Dots: How Carriers & Technology Partners Can Help Accelerate Your Firm’s Growth”